Hear now the words of the witches,

 By night he's the wild wind's rider,

-The Horn'd One, the Lord of the Shades,
+The Horn'd One, the Lord of

 By day he's the King of the Woodland,